PaulMakoriMachuka/code-challenge-1/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

 ## Author
--Paul Machuka Machuka
--JavaScript Developer - Passionate about solving everyday  Author problems with code.
+-Paul Machuka Machuka a JavaScript Developer and passionate about solving everyday's author problems with code.

 Nairobi, Kenya